 As with any business, the best franchisees are those trained.
 Offering new franchisees training provides many benefits, including increased success rates and a greater awareness of the brand’s goals.

-Training and ongoing support can differentiate between a successful franchise and one that fails.
+Training and ongoing support can differentiate between a successful franchise and a failure.

-Upselling is a customer-focused sales technique that allows customers to purchase more products or services than they originally intended to buy.
-The fastest-growing franchise in your industry can take advantage of this technique by providing its customers with an opportunity to purchase other goods or services from the store.
+Upselling is a customer-focused sales technique allowing customers to purchase more products or services than originally intended.
+The fastest-growing franchise in your industry can use this technique by allowing customers to purchase other goods or services from the store.

 Such businesses that give multiple recurring revenue streams can be a good sign that there’s more money for franchisees to make.